ibm-cloud-docs/cloud-databases/learn-size-guidance.md

     Total Allocation:
         RAM: 10240 MB, CPUs: 6, disk: 262144 MB
     ```
-- For a Compose for Elasticsearch deployment with 5 GB RAM, you’ll get
+- For a Compose for Elasticsearch deployment with 5 GB RAM, you get
     ```bash
     >>> estimate(5120, 'elasticsearch')
     Per-Member: